simeoncloud/docs/how-to.md

 *   Once the installation has completed, click **Run an export**.
 Doing so will make a backup of your tenant and prepare the tenant for reconciliation

-## Reconcile and Deploy a Client Tenant
+## Reconcile and deploy a client tenant

 *   From the [Simeon portal](https://app.simeoncloud.com), click **Reconcile** on the navigation pane